Fairview Heights went from quiet crossroads to shopping mecca in 50 years

 “What they were trying to do is appeal to people living in St. Louis.
 They had just extended the streetcar to that area, and they were saying, ‘Come on over.
 You can enjoy all the benefits of country living, but you’re 15 minutes from the Eads Bridge.
 You can work in St. Louis and live here.’”

-Posters described the subdivision as a place “where life is worth living” and noted that buyers could profit in two ways: By investing in bluff-top property near the rapidly growing city of East St. Louis and by raising livestock and vegetables to sell.
+Posters described the subdivision as a place “where life’s worth living” and noted that buyers could profit in two ways: By investing in bluff-top property near the rapidly growing city of East St. Louis and by raising livestock and vegetables to sell.

 A mercantile and electric lights